dreamingrainbow/Node-Express-Lessons/Middleware/Project_1/README.md

 ```JavaScript
 const bodyParser = require('bodyParser');
 ```
-<sub>Take the time to google packaged modules like bodyParser to find out all of the methods available to the module.</sub>
+<sub>Take the time to google packaged modules like bodyParser and cors to find out all of the methods available to the modules.</sub>

 Now we implement the `bodyParser` middleware.